 Aryabhatt Planetarium, Mumbai.
 7:30 pm

-A news channel reporter can be heard saying, “I am standing in front of the Aryabhatt Planetarium where the bomb blast occurred at exactly 7:10 p.m.
+A news channel reporter could be heard saying, “I am standing in front of the Aryabhatt Planetarium where the bomb blast occurred at exactly 7:10 p.m.
 As you can see many bodies are lying scattered all over the place, several of them unrecognizable…65 have died, 15 injured, including women and children.
 Clearly it was a terrorist attack, the CBI are still investigating to track any particular terrorist organization, but haven’t found any evidence to suggest that yet.”

 ~Bomb Blast Site~